 Rajat Ampat is the undisputed heart of Indonesia’s tropical marine diversity and the linchpin for TNC’s conservation efforts in the Bird’s Head Seascape.
 These rich waters provide over 45,000 people living in 117 villages with food, livelihoods and shelter and help to buffer communities from tropical storms.
 TNC has been working in Raja Ampat for almost two decades to build a governance structure, develop policies, involve communities in program management and implementation and provide environmental education.
 We are also helping to conduct regular biological and socio-economic monitoring and establish a management system, supported by an entrance green fee.

-In addition, TNC is working with several village governments to advise on green infrastructure projects that reap benefits for communities as well as the Bird’s Head Seascape’s ecological health.
+In addition, TNC and YKAN are working with several village governments to advise on green infrastructure projects that reap benefits for communities as well as the Bird’s Head Seascape’s ecological health.
 Our village government partners are now improving sanitation and drainage requirements in coastal developments to reduce reef-damaging run-off as they work to reform village-level infrastructure plans.
 Together, such reforms not only help nature but also make communities more attractive to ecotourists drawn to Raja Ampat’s unparalleled dive sites.

 North Misool Island